Obtain a Legal Entity Identifier (LEI) for an Irish Company

 - Issuers of debt securities

-To ensure transactions are accurately reported, Regulators have mandated that capital market participants who trade over-the-counter derivatives need to have a LEI number.
+To ensure transactions are accurately reported, Regulators have mandated that capital market participants who trade over-the-counter derivatives must have an LEI number.
 However, it is likely that regulators and financial institutions will extend the requirement to other categories of traders.
 Therefore, banks could use LEI codes to issue loans, and corporations can use them to verify the identities of their sellers, suppliers, and other counter-parties.

 How to obtain a Legal Entity Identifier